-This ruralinstitute sprawling to 207 acres, provides condusive and calm ambience for higher order academic, research and extension.
-It has academic classrooms, laboratories and administrative building occupying 39,850 sq.m.
+This rural institute sprawling to 207 acres, provides condusive and calm ambience for higher order teaching-learning process through academic, research and outreach activities.
+It has 124 well furnished classrooms (including 25 classrooms have interactive smart boards and LCDs), 82 well equipped laboratories, and administrative building occupying 39,850 sq.m.
 The hostel and staff quarters cover 20,000 sq.m.
 Moreover, for the purpose of agricultural and dairy farming 45 acres and 20 acres of land is utilized.
-The institute augmentsresearch infrastructure through funding received from UGC, DST, CSIR, ISRO, BRNS, IRMA, ICSSR, RGNIYD, DRDO, DBT, ICMR, PCRA, KSCSTE, NISE, AICTE, MNRE and NBHM.
+The institute augments research infrastructure through funding received from UGC, DST, CSIR, ISRO, BRNS, IRMA, ICSSR, RGNIYD, DRDO, DBT, ICMR, PCRA, KSCSTE, NISE, AICTE, MNRE, TANSHE and NBHM.
 The qualified research scholars received research funding from State level and National funding agencies.
-Every year the post graduate students submit proposal to Tami Nadu State Council for Higher Education (TANSHE) seeking funding for their projects.
-More than 124 well equipped classrooms are available in the institute among which 25 classrooms have interactive smart boards and LCDs.
-There are 82 laboratories and889 computers.
-The wifi/LAN facilitywith 100 Mbpsis made available in 23 seminar halls / conference rooms and library.
-The general library has1.8 lakh books.
+There are 895 computers availableacross the departments and administrative sections.
+The wifi/LAN facility with 100 Mbps is made available in 23 seminar halls / conference rooms and library.
+All the staff, research scholarsand students are provided with wifi facility 24x7 in the campus.
+The general library has 1.8 lakh books.

-The sports facilities available in the campus include playground with 400 mts track, three Basketball courts, Ball badminton court, Cricket Oval, Football field, Kabaddi Court, Kho-Kho court, two Volleyball courts, two Shuttle badminton Courts, Chess, Carrom, Table Tennis, 16 station gym for men and 4 station Gym for women.
+For the Part-IV physical education and yoga courses, Institute has adequate sports facilities in the campus include playground with 400 mts track, three Basketball courts, Ball badminton court, Cricket Oval, Football field, Kabaddi Court, Kho-Kho court, two Volleyball courts, two Shuttle badminton Courts, Chess, Carrom, Table Tennis, 16 station gym for men and 4 station Gym for women.